The classification of Rokhlin flows on C*-algebras: -absorbing -algebras

 In general, this is not possible, as already the simple example $A=\CO_2\oplus\CO_\infty$ shows, where we equip $A$ with a Rokhlin flow on each summand and $\Theta$ is the flip map on the two-point set, which represents the prime ideal space.
 However, a homeomorphism $\Theta$ as above could in principle exist when it is assumed to preserve compact-open subsets of $\prim(A)$, but I do not know of any existence result of this kind.

 We point out that in the special case where $A\cong A\otimes\CO_2\otimes\CK$, the prime ideal space constitutes the entire classification invariant.
-So using Kirchberg's results, a lifting of $\Theta$ indeed exists; see also \cite{Gabe18} for a recent new proof of the $\CO_2$-stable classification.
+So using Kirchberg's results, a lifting of $\Theta$ indeed exists; see Gabe's proof \cite{Gabe18} of the $\CO_2$-stable classification.
 In particular, we observe that the improved version of Theorem \ref{Theorem-B} holds for $\CO_2$-absorbing, stable \cstar-algebras.

 In general, Kirchberg's classification allows one to turn Theorem \ref{Theorem-B} into a strong classification result for stable \cstar-algebra, but at the price of enlarging the invariant.
 The underlying object of the invariant would still be $X:=\prim(A)$, but we would need to equip it with a Hom-set consisting of all the invertible, ideal-related $KK$-elements in $KK(X; A, A)$.
 Since the ideal-related $KK$-theory is virtually impossible to compute, however, it is unclear how useful this variant of Theorem \ref{Theorem-B} could be in applications. \end{rem}